Generic name: Melphalan hydrochloride

 See WARNINGS section.

-Clinical studies of Melphalan Hydrochloride for Injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Melphalan did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-The following information on adverse reactions is based on data from both oral and IV administration of Melphalan as a single agent, using several different dose schedules for treatment of a wide variety of malignancies.
+The following information on adverse reactions is based on data from both oral and intravenous administration of Melphalan as a single agent, using several different dose schedules for treatment of a wide variety of malignancies.

 The most common side effect is bone marrow suppression leading to leukopenia, thrombocytopenia, and anemia.
 White blood cell count and platelet count nadirs usually occur 2 to 3 weeks after treatment, with recovery in 4 to 5 weeks after treatment.
 Irreversible bone marrow failure has been reported.